 The following statistics paint a picture of the challenge:

-- lithium-ion battery waste is growing by 20 per cent per year and could exceed 136,000 tonnes by 2036
+- Lithium-ion battery waste is growing by 20 per cent per year and could exceed 136,000 tonnes by 2036

 Two in-depth studies

-In 2020, CSIRO and the Future Battery Industries Cooperative Research Centre published the most up-to-date, comprehensive review of the status of lithium-ion battery recycling industry in Australia.
+In 2020, CSIRO and the Future Battery Industries Cooperative Research Centre published the most up-to-date, comprehensive review of the status of the lithium-ion battery recycling industry in Australia.
 The 'Australian Landscape for Lithium-Ion Battery Recycling and Reuse in 2020' report was informed by CSIRO research and stakeholder surveys.

-The 2020 report built on a 2018 study 'Lithium battery recycling in Australia'.
-This report addressed growing demand for lithium-ion technology, currently used in vast quantities in electronic and household devices.
-The 2018 report says that Australia could become a world leader in the re-use and recycling of lithium-ion batteries.
+The 2020 report built on a 2018 study Lithium battery recycling in Australia to address growing demand for lithium-ion technology, currently used in vast quantities in electronic and household devices.
+The 2018 report indicates that Australia could become a world leader in the re-use and recycling of lithium-ion batteries.

 Low battery recycling rates can be overcome through better understanding of the importance of recycling, improved collection processes, and by implementing ways to efficiently recycle materials.

 Multi-disciplinary energy storage expertise

-CSIRO research is supporting lithium-ion battery recycling efforts, with research underway on processes for recovery of metals and materials, development of new battery materials, and support for the circular economy around battery reuse and recycling.
+CSIRO research is supporting lithium-ion battery recycling efforts, with research underway on processes for the recovery of metals and materials, development of new battery materials, and support for the circular economy around battery reuse and recycling.